 Many thanks to Jon Underhill for organising another thoroughly enjoyable meetup and to all the guitar players and knowledgeable enthusiasts who have supported the Red Special community for years for making me feel welcome once again.
 I very much look forward to next year’s event, meeting more people and seeing different guitars and equipment.

-The next three embedded videos are recordings of an approximately 50 minute question and answer session given by Pete Malandrone (Brian May’s guitar and equipment technician) and Nigel Knight who builds custom components for Brian’s live rig and carries out electronic maintenance of his Red Special guitar as part of his company, Knight Audio Technologies.
-They answer impromptu questions candidly on a variety of topics.
+The next embedded video is an edited recording of an approximately 50 minute question and answer session given by Pete Malandrone (Brian May’s guitar and equipment technician) and Nigel Knight (Knight Audio Technologies) who builds custom components for Brian’s live rig and carries out electronic maintenance of his Red Special guitar.
+They answer impromptu questions candidly on a variety of topics accompanied by banter and occasional profanity.

 The next video is a blind demonstration of fourteen Red Special guitars, both commercial and DIY built, variants such as the Guyton RS Transporter and my converted Fender Stratocaster and a Gibson Les Paul 1958 reissue.
 The objective was a fun way to prove that with the same guitar player and the same signal chain/rig, even knowledgeable enthusiasts would not be able to discern differences in the guitar.
 The test was performed by Luke Timmins from TVH kitchen and recorded by Dan Thomas.
 The video was not recorded on professional equipment therefore please take this into consideration when judging tone and general audio quality.